Click to expand the sections below to learn more about the Governor’s professional life and achievements, and the priorities for his term.

 - Advocating for the State as a rich and vibrant arts, cultural, educational and tourism destination.

-- Promoting education including the importance of both science and arts education in schools and the capacity of our tertiary institutions to engage internationally in education, training and research.
+- Promoting education, including the importance of STEAM and the capacity of our tertiary institutions to engage internationally in education, training and research.